SerpenTaki/SerpenTaki/README.md

-- 👋 Hello, I’m @SerpenTaki
+- Hello, I’m @SerpenTaki
-- 👀 I’m here to learn new stuff and to publish some code online
+- I’m here to learn new stuff and to publish some code online
-- 🌱 I’m currently learning computer science in University of Padua in italy
+- I’m currently learning computer science in University of Padua in italy
+- I'm following the dream to become a Videogame dev

 <!---
 SerpenTaki/SerpenTaki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.